Posted: October 10, 2023

-The Schatz Center for Tree Molecular Genetics, in collaboration with the HudsonAlpha Institute for Biotechnology, has assembled the genome for the tree species Quercus rubra.
-The genome was released to the public on June 8, 2021 (https://phytozome-next.jgi.doe.gov/info/Qrubra_v2_1).
+The Schatz Center for Tree Molecular Genetics, in collaboration with the HudsonAlpha Institute for Biotechnology, released the genome for Quercus rubra on June 8, 2021 (https://phytozome-next.jgi.doe.gov/info/Qrubra_v2_1).
+A manuscript was published on the Northern Red Oak genome in the November 2023 issue of the journal G3 Genes|Genomes|Genetics, which can be accessed at https://doi.org/10.1093/g3journal/jkad209.

 The Northern red oak reference tree (right) sequenced by Penn State University and the HudsonAlpha Institute for Biotechnology and its grandparent trees (left) at Purdue University (courtesy Jeanne Romero-Severson.